 12 Best portable standalone drawing tablets

-How important is it to be able to draw anywhere I want?
-If you want a light tablet that you can take with you anywhere, standalone drawing tablet is perfect for you.
+If you want a lightweight tablet that you can take with you and draw anywhere, then a standalone drawing tablet will be your best choice.

 With a keyboard, your tablet imitates a laptop, giving you the freedom to complete a couple of tasks you would do on your PC.
-And with a stylus, you could take down notes, sign important documents, or draw.
+And with a stylus, you could take down notes, sign important documents, edit photos, draw, etc.

 It’s probably no surprise that Apple, with its iPad range, is the market leader.
-But there are also Windows tablets such as Microsoft’s surface pro, as well as those that use different versions of Android from Samsung, Lenovo and Xiaomi.
+But there are also Windows tablets such as Microsoft’s surface pro, as well as those that use different versions of Android from Samsung, Lenovo, Xiaomi and more.

 Standalone drawing tablet vs Traditional drawing tablet

-Regular traditional Drawing tablets may come with or without display (like wacom intuos and wacom cintiq ).
-They need to connect with a PC/laptop to function.
+Traditional drawing tablets comes with or without display (like wacom intuos or wacom cintiq), require a connection to a computer to function.

-Traditional drawing tablet is used to mirror the screen of your laptop or PC, so you will essentially be using the desktop version (Windows or Mac OS) of the software such as Illustrator or Photoshop.
+Traditional drawing tablet connect to your laptop or PC to work, so you will essentially be using the Full-featured desktop version (Windows, and Mac OS) of the art software such as Photoshop, Illustrator, Indesign, etc.

-These are my top 12 recommendations for anyone looking to draw digitally when it’s not possible to be tethered to a computer:
+These are our top 12 recommendations for anyone looking to draw digitally when it’s not possible to be tethered to a computer:

 ipad pro 2022 standalone drawing tablet with applle pencil 2nd gen

-The Liquid Retina XDR display offers incredible color accuracy and shows off HDR images and video easily.
+The Liquid Retina XDR display offers incredible color accuracy of 100% DCI-P3, 1600 nits of peak brightness and shows off HDR images and video easily.
 So you’re getting the richest blacks and most vibrant colors.

-The system feels fast and fluid, not least because of the device’s 120 Hz refresh rate.
-And the best use of 120 hz is drawing responsiveness with the Apple Pencil.
+The screen feels fast and fluid, not least because of the device’s 120 Hz refresh rate, ideal for drawing responsiveness with the Apple Pencil.
 The strokes are much more immediate with zero lag.

-The M2 eight-core CPU in the iPad Pro is very fast, and there’s up to 16GB RAM too.
-The M2 processor is fast, everything responds quickly, which you’ll notice if you’re editing videos, or running multiple complex applications at the same time.
+The M2 chip in the iPad Pro is very fast, and there’s up to 16GB RAM too.
+Everything responds quickly that you’ll notice if you’re editing videos, or running multiple complex apps at the same time.

-The Apple Pencil 2nd Gen (a separate purchase) is 100% worth the cost.
+The Apple Pencil 2nd Gen , although a separate purchase, is 100% worth the cost.
 It’s a brilliant piece of hardware, and is so much more sensitive and capable than a regular stylus.
 It supports pressure sensitivity, tilt angle, and has a very nice overall weight to it.

 The pencil attaches to the iPad with a cool magnetic click for charging and portability, and can pairs with the tablet automatically.